YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Do not hide it from the clinic.
 Send the full report immediately, including the lab reference ranges and the date of the test.
 Mention symptoms, alcohol use, recent illness, new medicines, supplements, gym products, painkillers, antibiotics, and any doctor advice you received.
 If you have older blood tests, send them too because the trend may be more useful than one result.

 Do not try to force the number down quickly with internet remedies.
 Do not stop prescribed medication suddenly.
 Do not take extra supplements to “cleanse” the liver before surgery.
-These actions can confuse the medical picture and may make the patient less safe.
+These actions can confuse the medical picture and may make surgery less safe.

 If the enzyme result is mild and already reviewed, surgery may still stay on the schedule.
 If the result is new, rising, severe, or linked with symptoms, travel may need to wait.
 That can be frustrating, but it is better than performing elective surgery while an active medical issue is being missed.

-If the patient also has kidney disease before a hair transplant, diabetes, immune treatment, or several medicines, I become more conservative because the body is giving us more than one safety question.
-If the liver result affects the early tablets, I adjust the medication plan rather than pretending every patient can use the same list of medications after a hair transplant.
+If kidney disease before a hair transplant, diabetes, immune treatment, or several medicines are also involved, I become more conservative because the body is giving us more than one safety question.
+If the liver result affects the early tablets, I adjust the medication plan rather than pretending everyone can use the same list of medications after a hair transplant.

 In consultation, I keep the decision practical.
 Mild, stable, explained, and medically followed can sometimes proceed.
-New, rising, severe, symptomatic, or unexplained should be clarified first.
-A good hair transplant is not only about graft numbers and hairline design.
-It is also about choosing the right patient, the right timing, and the right medical conditions for surgery.
+New, rising, severe, symptomatic, or unexplained needs clarification first.
+Stable liver results matter as much as graft numbers and hairline design.
+The timing has to fit the medical condition, not only the surgical plan.